Because virgin coconut oil carries the greatest health properties, some people choose to use it on their skin.

 Actually, not necessary.
 Of course, you can definitely choose to use virgin coconut oil for skin.
 But for my case, selecting coconut oil that benefits skin is somewhat different from selecting coconut oil for health benefits.
 Allow me to elaborate.

 I used to pick and use only virgin coconut oil for skin care.
 But when I found out that there’s actually another type of coconut oil that can penetrate my skin faster than virgin coconut oil, I use that coconut oil more often for my dry skin instead.

-I took the opportunity to demonstrate the rate of absorption of two different types of coconut oil with the help of a lady during an invited talk about the health benefits of coconut oil.
+I took the opportunity to demonstrate the rate of absorption of two different types of coconut oil with the help of a lady during an invited talk about the health benefits of eating coconut oil.

 I dropped a dab of virgin coconut oil on her skin and asked her to rub it.
 Very soon her skin absorbed the oil (she got dry skin like me).

 Then I dabbed the other type of coconut oil on her skin and she rubbed again.
 This time round she felt that the oil seeped into her skin a bit faster than virgin coconut oil.

 I then told her the one that her skin was able to absorb relatively faster is called RBD coconut oil.
 And if she needs an oil like that for her dry skin, then she has to choose RBD coconut oil.

 Simply put, it is a refined coconut oil that has been deodorized.
 Why deodorized?